 In Western Australia, sub-contractors carrying out construction work valued at more than $20 000 must be accredited, or work under the supervision of someone who is accredited, as a registered building practitioner.
-Contact the Building Commission Division of the Department of Commerce (WA) for more information.
+Contact the Building Commission Division of the Department of Mines, Industry Regulation and Safety for more information.

-To work as a wall and ceiling fixer in Western Australia, you may need to obtain a High Risk Work license from the WorkSafe Division of the Department of Commerce (WA).
+To work as a wall and ceiling fixer in Western Australia, you may need to obtain a High Risk Work license from the WorkSafe Division of the Department of Mines, Industry Regulation and Safety.

 Workers in the construction industry must undergo safety induction training and be issued with a Construction Induction Card (commonly known as a “white card”).
-In Western Australia, training is conducted by registered training organisations authorised by the WorkSafe Division of the Department of Commerce (WA).
+In Western Australia, training is conducted by registered training organisations authorised by the WorkSafe Division of the Department of Mines, Industry Regulation and Safety.